nicokaltenbach/nfc_app/README.md

 # nfc_app

-A simple Ionic/Capacitor app for NFC-TAG Scanning on Android.
+A Ionic/Capacitor app for NFC-TAG Scanning on Android.

 ---